DO YOU HAVE TO BE A REGISTERED CHARITY TO BE ELIGIBLE FOR A DONATION FROM WHIRLWIND?

 Yes.
-After completing a project funded by Whirlwind, you will be required to complete and submit a Donations Impact Report.
-This will be reviewed by the Trustees and taken into consideration should you make a further application.
+We will ask you to complete, and submit, a Donations Impact Report on your previous donation.
+Our Trustees will review your response and take it into consideration should you make a further application.
 The Trustees generally do not make more than one donation to any charity in a given year but are keen to build long term relationships with effective and successful charity operations.

 DOES WHIRLWIND OFFER FUNDING TO SUPPORT INDIVIDUAL JOB ROLES IN A CHARITY?

-No. But we do accept that specific employee/ contractor time costs are likely to be incurred in the direct delivery of at least some of the projects we fund.
+No. However we do accept that specific employee/contractor costs are likely to be incurred in the delivery of the projects.

 DOES WHIRLWIND FUND INFRASTRUCTURE COSTS AS WELL AS ACTIVITIES?